DATAREEL: Automated Data-Driven Video Story Generation with Animations: Introduction

-Despite their impact, generating \emph{data reels} remains challenging.
-Unlike sourcing real-world imagery, creating animated data visualizations like \emph{data reels} requires careful coordination of visual encoding, temporal progression, and narration, and demands substantial expertise in visualization design, animation, and video-editing tools.
-This combination of data interpretation, narrative planning, animation design, and audiovisual alignment makes the task quite challenging even for humans.
-In practice, authors often rely on low-level professional tools such as timeline-based animation and video editors, resulting in significant manual effort and a high barrier to entry, particularly for non-experts~\citep{wang2024wonderflow}.
-This challenge is further amplified by the need to ensure tight alignment between animation and narration, where even small inconsistencies can undermine narrative clarity.
+Despite their impact, creating data reels remains challenging.
+Unlike static chart design~\cite{rahman2025text2vis} or traditional video creation~\cite{amini2016authoring}, data reels require coordinated visual encoding, temporal progression, and narration, along with expertise in visualization design, animation, and video-editing tools.
+Combining data interpretation, narrative planning, animation design, and audiovisual alignment makes the task difficult even for humans.
+In practice, authors often rely on low-level animation and video-editing tools, resulting in substantial manual effort and a high barrier to entry, particularly for non-experts~\citep{wang2024wonderflow}.
+The challenge is further amplified by the need for tight animation--narration alignment, where even minor inconsistencies can disrupt narrative clarity and viewer attention.

 Prior research on data-driven storytelling has primarily focused on static visual stories, introducing narrative design spaces, visual encodings, and authoring tools to support effective communication~\citep{segel2010narrative,hullman2013adeeper,lan2022kinecharts,mckenna2017visualnarrative,shi2021communicating,shi2021understanding}.
 While these studies provide valuable guidance, manually creating high-quality data stories remains time-consuming and cognitively demanding.
 Automated approaches have also been explored~\citep{shi2019taskoriented,shi2021calliope,wang2020datashot}, but they typically generate isolated facts or simple annotations, falling short of producing coherent, engaging stories—let alone animated video narratives like \emph{data reels}.